 You can enjoy the beauty of Lowden State Park any time of the year, and the picnic areas are open year-round.
 Conveniently located near the parking lots, the areas include tables, drinking water, park stoves, outdoor toilets, and litter cans.

-There are 80 Class A campsites which include electricity, a shower building, and a sanitary dumping station for trailers.
-Another option is the campground cabin which has two sets of bunk beds, a full-sized bed, and electricity.
-Reservations are taken for the campsites and cabin at ExploreMoreIL.
+There are 80 Class A campsites, which include electricity, a shower building, and a sanitary dumping station for trailers.
+Another option is the campground cabin, which has two sets of bunk beds, a full-sized bed, and electricity.
+Reservations are taken for the campsites and cabins at ExploreMoreIL.